Everything You Need to Know About the Nissan LEAF Battery

 The battery is one of the most important components of any electric car, so Nissan LEAF owners, like all EV owners, should be concerned about battery life.
 Smaller batteries tend to have a shorter lifespan because they go through more charging cycles.

 According to a report by the Union of Concerned Scientists, the first generation LEAF could lose around a quarter of its capacity after five years of use or 50,000 miles.
 This means that after 10 years of driving, it may no longer hold a sufficient charge.

-Fortunately, newer LEAF models have improved battery technology with a larger capacity and a better thermal management system, which protects it from extreme temperatures.
+Fortunately, newer LEAF models have improved battery technology with a larger capacity.

 Now, Nissan executives believe that the Nissan LEAF battery pack could last for decades and even outlive the car itself.
 They could be recycled or repurposed for another use, such as a solar energy storage system to power a home.

 If your Nissan LEAF battery does break down within the first few years of ownership, you aren’t totally out of luck.
 All new EVs sold in the U.S. are covered by a standard 8-year/100,000-mile warranty on the battery pack.

 This is in addition to Nissan’s New Vehicle Limited Warranty, which covers most other vehicle components, but only lasts for 3 years or 36,000 miles.
 The LEAF also comes with a 5-year/60,000-mile warranty on the powertrain and electric vehicle system.